 The premium Shopify Plus plan starts at $2,000 a month and is an option suitable for the biggest businesses with the highest sales volumes online.

 Also, check our in-depth analysis of Shopify pricing plans in 2021 and find out which plan suits you best.

 The Plus Plan includes advanced features such as built-in AR, 3D, and other modern media, advanced shipping and discount rates, localized shopping in different countries, automated campaigns, discounts, and more, Avalara tax automation, management of the entire business – online and offline via the Shopify admin and many more.

-Ecwid is more suitable e-commerce solution for personal website owners and for small and brand new stores.
+Ecwid is a more suitable e-commerce solution for personal website owners and for small and brand-new stores.
 Although you can grow your e-commerce store on Ecwid, it does have its limits, especially if your online store starts proliferating.

 Shopify is an e-commerce platform that is suitable for all types of online stores – large and small.
 While it has more expensive plans, they offer great value for money and are a wise investment to make if you have a goal to scale your business.

 Related: Shopify Payments Review 2021: Find Out Its Pros & Cons

 When it comes to pricing, the result of our Shopify vs. Ecwid comparison ends up in a draw once again.